 God had answered my prayers by making something wonderful happen in my life.
 As a result, I gave my life to Christ and soon after Larry did as well.
 We know that we are gifts to one another and even after many years of marriage, the flame grows stronger.
 There is a God who designed us for one another and each Valentine Day is special to us.

 The fairytale romance blossomed into marriage and the rearing of three children.
 Presently we have five grandchildren and we have had many foster children.
 Regardless of circumstances, our prevailing state is happiness.
 The scriptures say that “Two are better than one.”
 That has certainly been true in our lives.
 Larry built a beautiful high ceiling home for us filled with our son’s artwork, family pictures, and plants too numerous to count.
 We are so blessed and about to celebrate our 50th wedding anniversary July 6th, 2018.

 We enjoyed a wonderful family time in Montana with the unseasonably warm weather.
 We stayed at a cabin in Silver Gate near Cook City and skied in Yellowstone with Aaron and Lynelle and grandsons.
 It was a late Christmas celebration.
 We had no Wi-Fi and no telephone service… just electricity.
 It’s the greatest way for family bonding.
 Praying with your kids and grandkids is important but playing is as well.
 I have memories of running up and down playground equipment playing tag.
 Larry has been described as a little boy in a big boy’s body.
 Camping is another wonderful way to bond.
 There is something wonderful about our memories of camping at Devil’s Lake while sleeping out under the stars as a family.
 But we have even slept in our backyard minus a tent well before mosquito invasions.
 I guess the main point is breaking the routine.
 Yes, the family that prays and plays together stays together.
-How do you make memories and break the routine?
+Now how do you create memories with your loved ones?